-Analyze the data
+Analyse the data

-- Multiple Choice: Multiple Choice questions form the basis of most research.
+- Multiple choice: Multiple choice questions form the basis of most research.
 They can be displayed as a traditional list of choices or as a dropdown menu, select box, etc.

-- Multi-Select: Multi-select is used when you want participants to select more than one answer from a list.
+- Multi-select: Multi-select is used when you want participants to select more than one answer from a list.

 - Slider: Sliders let respondents indicate their level of preference with a draggable bar rather than a traditional button or checkbox.